ADR Classes and ADR Transport

 Class 6.2: Infectious substances

-Class 7: Radioactive material
+Class 7: Radioactive substances

 Class 8: Corrosive substances